autofac/Documentation/docs/integration/servicefabric.rst

       }
     }

-While there's no "built in" semantics around per-request handling specifically, you can do a lot with the :doc:`implcit relationships <../resolve/relationships>` so it's worth becoming familiar with them.
+While there's no "built in" semantics around per-request handling specifically, you can do a lot with the :doc:`implicit relationships <../resolve/relationships>` so it's worth becoming familiar with them.

 Example
 =======